St John Snorkeling – Recovering From Recent Storms

 Before the storms hit we had decided that St John had the best Caribbean snorkeling we had seen yet.
 It also had the most great shore snorkel spots than any of the other Caribbean islands we had visited.
 Unfortunately, we can no longer say these things.

 You might still choose to visit the island and check out the St John snorkeling for yourself.
 It was a quaint and enjoyable vacation destination.
 It is a little mountain island that is mostly a U.S. National Park.
 There is really only one small town, two gas stations and a few grocery stores.
 There is not even an airport; you ferry over from St. Thomas.

-Since we are not revisiting the island after the storms, we don't feel comfortable sharing our specific snorkel spot information on the website like we normally do.
+Since we are have no plans yet for revisiting the island after the storms, we don’t feel comfortable sharing our specific snorkel spot information on the website like we normally do.
 It is no longer valid information about the state of the reefs.
 Instead we are lowering the price of our St John Snorkeling Guide by over 40% to reflect the fact that the underwater information may no longer be correct.
 Visitors who have used it after the storms have told us the guide is still very useful for locating snorkeling areas.

 St John Snorkeling Guide eBook – In this pre-storm eBook you get:

-The information that follows on this page gives you an overview of the pre-storm snorkeling we found on St John along with some safety and travel tips you can use should you visit the island.
+The information that follows on this page gives you an overview of the pre-storm St John snorkeling we found along with some safety and travel tips you can use should you visit the island.